 ‘I’m worried,’ said Joe.
 Joe is always worried, but sometimes his worries can be entertaining, so I put on my interested expression.

-‘I read in the Daily Mail’ he said, ‘That more than three eggs each week greatly increases the risk of prostate cancer.’
+‘It was in the Daily Mail today,’ he said, ‘That more than three eggs each week greatly increases the risk of prostate cancer.’

 ‘Ah yes, indeed, the Daily Mail,” I said, saying it like I’d just trod in something, ‘I’ve written columns for what we medical folk like to call the lay press, and I understand their priorities.
 The average newspaper is uninterested in cold hard facts about health, and prefers instead attention-grabbing headlines.
 This problem is compounded by researchers desperately looking for headlines themselves, so that they get their grants and drinking money beefed up.’

 ‘Eggs always seem to get a bad rap,’ I said.
 ‘When I was a medical student eggs were public enemy number one due to their cholesterol content.
 Until recently, the British Heart Foundation recommended eating no more than three a week because of fears that they raised the risk of heart attacks and strokes.
 It only dropped the recommendation in 2007 after evidence emerged that very little of the cholesterol contained in eggs enters the bloodstream.
 These fashions come and go; eat away, and enjoy.’